ihamzatarar/Railway-Management-System/README.md

 ### Repository Structure:

-- **/docs:** Documentation files related to the project.
+- **/Data Ser:**  Data related to the project.
-- **/database_scripts:** SQL scripts for creating and populating the database.
+- **/Queries:** SQL scripts for creating and populating the database.
-- **/source_code:** Source code files for the application (if applicable).
+- **/Script:** helping scripts of python for data creation.

 ### How to Use:

 1. Clone the repository.
-2. Run the SQL scripts in the `/database_scripts` folder to set up the database.
+2. Run the SQL scripts in the `/Queries` folder to set up the database.
-3. Refer to the documentation in the `/docs` folder for additional guidance on using and extending the system.
+3. Refer to the documentation in the `/Project Description` folder for additional guidance on using and extending the system.

+### Screenshots:

 Feel free to contribute to the project by submitting bug reports, feature requests, or code enhancements.